JeffStarr/Prismatic/README.md

 # Get started

-First download and ZIP compress the contents of the `/prismatic/` folder.
-The other two files, `LICENSE` and `README.md` are used only here at GitHub and are not part of the plugin.
+First download and ZIP compress the contents of the `/prismatic/` folder (note the lowercase spelling).

+The two loose files, `LICENSE` and `README.md` are used only here at GitHub and are not part of the plugin.

 After zipping the `/prismatic/` folder, follow the Installation steps located inside of the plugin's `readme.txt` file.